The ultimate guide to education benefits that attract, retain, and engage employees

 They’ve also seen a 46% increase in applicants when marketing education to prospective employees.2

-These next-generation education programs are driving outcomes.
-And they're taking an intentional approach to payment, policy, and learning options.
-This simple guide provides an outline to this intentional approach.
+They’re driving transformational outcomes that lead to opportunity with an intentional approach to payment, policy, and learning options.
+This ultimate guide provides an outline to this intentional approach.

-- Payment
+Payment

-- Policy
+Policy

-- Learning providers
+Learning providers

-- Bonus ways to set a program apart
+Bonus differentiators that set a program apart

 The 3 key elements of an effective education program